Buying car insurance online is a great option if you want to shop on your own schedule and save time and money.

 If you opt for UM/UIM or PIP, you will be asked to select a coverage limit.
 If you opt for collision and comprehensive, you will have to choose a deductible.
 The limit is the maximum amount your insurer will pay for damages and the deductible is the amount you pay out-of-pocket before your policy pays out.

-Some states require uninsured and underinsured motorist coverage, while in others it is optional.
+Some states require uninsured motorist insurance and underinsured motorist coverage, while in others it is optional.
 If you're hit by someone who leaves the scene, or by someone who's inadequately insured, uninsured motorist and underinsured motorist coverage kicks in.

 It pays for the medical, rehabilitation, funeral, and pain-and-suffering costs for you and for the passengers in your car.
 This coverage also insures your household members as pedestrians.
 Typically it is a good idea to buy this coverage at the same limits as your bodily-injury liability coverage.